PyMC Web Series: Introduction to Hilbert Space GPs in PyMC: A fast Gaussian process approximation that you can actually use

 Welcome to another event in the PyMCon Web Series!
 As part of this series, most events will have one or more asynchronous components and a at least one live, synchronous component.

-In this case, Bill will be providing
+In this case, Bill has provided:

 - A set resources for those looking for a background on Gaussian processes: see here